Ears - how your ears work

 - ossicles (oss-ik-uls)

-See if you can work out what all these special words mean, when you read the next bit.
+See if you can work out what all these special words mean, when you read this topic.

 are three parts to your ear